ppy/osu-wiki/wiki/Mapping_and_Modding_Timeline/en.md

 - **2017-09-10:** The "[QAT Upheaval](https://osu.ppy.sh/community/forums/topics/635507)" was implemented.
 This was a series of changes in response to dissatisfaction from the mapping community under leadership by [osu!team](/wiki/People/The_Team) higher-ups.
 Following this change, the QAT began self-leadership without higher-up intervention.
     - BN tiers were replaced with [Probationary Beatmap Nominators](/wiki/People/The_Team/Beatmap_Nominators#probationary-beatmap-nominators).
 Two probationary BN members could not nominate the same beatmap and users could not be in Probation for more than two months at a time.
     - Beatmap Nominators were given purple titles on the forums.
-    - [Okoratu](https://osu.ppy.sh/users/1623405) and [JBHyperion](https://osu.ppy.sh/users/4879508) were appointed as QAT leaders <!-- TODO: stub for QAT Leaders --> by a vote of BN/QAT members.
+    - [Okoratu](https://osu.ppy.sh/users/1623405) and [JBHyperion](https://osu.ppy.sh/users/4879508) were appointed as [QAT leaders](/wiki/Modding/QAT_Leaders) by a vote of BN/QAT members.
 Their responsibility was to work with the osu!team to maintain the mapping and modding communities.
     - Tenure based Beatmap Nominator and Quality Assurance Team profile badges were created.
 This and other Beatmap Nominator rewards were planned to re-motivate the currently dissatisfied team. <!-- https://osu.ppy.sh/community/forums/topics/635507 + https://osu.ppy.sh/community/forums/topics/640679 -->
     - With less authoritative leadership and more users capable of nominating beatmaps after these changes, mapping standards stopped being strictly controlled.
 Controversial beatmaps that would have likely not been ranked under the previous system (e.g. *[FELT - Rendezvous](https://osu.ppy.sh/beatmapsets/725171#osu/1541573)*) reached ranked status.